- Home

 Join a sector-leading population health community

+UNSW's Medicine & Health faculty is ranked #54 globally for life sciences and medicine (QS World University Rankings by Subject, 2025) and is creating the leaders of tomorrow.
 This study area is delivered by UNSW's School of Population Health - a leader in academic excellence, global impact and social engagement.
 Our dynamic, international community of staff, alumni, practitioners and students are working together to enhance population health and healthcare systems.

 Our teaching is strongly influenced by our research.
 Our staff bring expertise from multiple disciplines and have experience across local, national and global settings.
-Our students benefit from research and collaboration opportunities at our internationally recognised research centres and institutes.
+Our students benefit from research and collaboration opportunities at our internationally recognised research centres and institutes, opens in a new window.
 Our programs are designed to be relevant to the workplace, with many opportunities to apply theoretical knowledge to practice.

-The PLuS Alliance is a partnership between three leading research universities – Arizona State University, King’s College London and UNSW.
+The PLuS Alliance, opens in a new window is a partnership between three leading research universities – Arizona State University, King’s College London and UNSW.
 This partnership was designed to solve global challenges and increase access to world-class higher education in high-need areas.
 Through the PLuS Alliance, you can take online courses with Arizona State University, giving you the opportunity to expand your professional network and bring a global perspective to your education.

 Enhance your career prospects